-As with all the other cars mentioned, the Avenger betrays a conscious effort to design a car that’s ‘interesting’, rather than anodyne and competent, as was the norm of this sector of the market at the time.
-Something with ‘a bit more sparkle’ than a Camry.
-As a result, elements like the coarse rear haunch, whose shape is supposedly, but not quite picked up by the C-pillar, had been added, in order to stimulate a sense of flair and excitement.
+As with all the other cars mentioned, the Avenger betrays a conscious effort to design a car that is interesting, rather than anodyne and competent, as was the norm within this sector of the market at the time.
+Something with a bit more sparkle than a Camry, perhaps.
+As a result, elements like the coarse rear haunch, whose shape is supposedly, but not quite picked up by the C-pillar, was added in order to stimulate a sense of flair and excitement.

-In conjunction with the awkward angle of the rear window, not to mention the truncated boot and horrible ribbed triangular trim that only highlights the C-pillar’s awkward, massive proportions, the haunch proves to be more adept at unmasking the car’s basic deficiencies than hiding them.
-The way in which the haunch was included also results in a very square boot section, lending the rear aspect an almost leaden stance.
+In conjunction with the awkward angle of the rear window, not to mention the truncated boot and horrible ribbed triangular piece of plastic trim that only highlights the C-pillar’s awkward, massive proportions, the haunch proves to be more adept at unmasking the car’s basic deficiencies than hiding them.
+The way in which this haunch was incorporated also results in a very square boot section, lending the rear aspect an most leaden stance.